tlongren/personal-api/README.md

 Setup
 -----------------------------
 This runs really nicely on [herou](http://www.heroku.com/), so I suggest running it there.
-Just clone this repo, create an app through the Heroku dashboard or with the [https://toolbelt.heroku.com/](heroko toolbelt), read up on [https://devcenter.heroku.com/articles/quickstart](setting up heroku), and, finally, [https://devcenter.heroku.com/articles/git](deploy to your new Heroku app).
+Just clone this repo, create an app through the Heroku dashboard or with the [heroku toolbelt](https://toolbelt.heroku.com/), read up on [setting up heroku](https://devcenter.heroku.com/articles/quickstart), and, finally, [deploy to your new heroku app](https://devcenter.heroku.com/articles/git).

 Examples